 Name of Event:

 Overall description of the Event.
-Attach an Event Plan and event marketing plan.

-Attach a copy of the itemized budget for the Event.

 Explanation of current need, problem, or opportunity and how the Equestrian Center Grant will address these issues:

-Explain and attach materials or other examples of past equestrian related events (not limited to the County) that you were involved in:

 Anticipated quantifiable outcomes of this Event (not limited to within the County).
 For example, this Event will attract 200 outside attendees as follows: 50 event contenders, 75 support people (handlers, veterinarians, trainers, etc.), 75 spectators: